 Our marketing efforts are focused on growing demand for our solutions and establishing Descartes as a thought leader and innovator across the markets we serve.
 Marketing programs are delivered through integrated initiatives designed to reach our target customer and prospect groups.
-These programs include digital and online marketing, trade shows and user group events, partner-focused campaigns, and direct corporate marketing efforts.
+These programs include digital and online marketing, trade shows and user group events, partner-focused campaigns, proactive media relations, and direct corporate marketing efforts.

-Fiscal 2017 Highlights
+Fiscal 2019 Highlights